ilya-siluyanov/akvelon_python_internship_3_Ilya_Siluyanov/README.md

 # Personal finance management system
 A RESTful service that allows to store info about users, their transactions and perform operations under these transactions.
 ## How to launch?
+1. Clone the repository
-It is enough to use docker-compose in root directory:
+2. In the root directory it is enough to use docker-compose:
-<code>sudo docker-compose up --build</code>
+<code>sudo docker-compose up</code>

 ## How to use?
 See <code>openapi.yml</code> to get description of endpoints, input and output schema and descripiton of status codes